QuantEcon/lecture-python-intro/lectures/prob_dist.md

 integer, then $X$ is the sum of $\alpha$ independent exponentially distributed random variables with mean $1/\beta$.

-We can obtain the moments, PDF, and CDF of the normal density as follows:
+We can obtain the moments, PDF, and CDF of the Gamma density as follows:

 ```{code-cell} ipython3
 α, β = 3.0, 2.0